dmccreary/dmccreary/docs/recommendations.md

 * With over 650 issued US patents, Greg is the 53rd most prolific inventor in world history.
 * August 11, 2023
-* Greg worked with Dan but on different teams
+* Greg and I filed several patents together

 I have had the privilege of working closely with Dan McCreary for several years, and I wholeheartedly recommend him as an expert in the field of AI / machine learning, knowledge graphs, and databases.
 Dan's vast knowledge and experience in these areas, particularly within the healthcare industry, make him an invaluable asset to any team or project.
 Dan's calm and collected demeanor, coupled with his technical and business insights, sets a positive tone in any professional setting.
 He consistently delivers thoughtful and insightful recommendations, and his ability to distill intricate technical details into clear and compelling explanations is truly remarkable.
 One of Dan's most impressive qualities is his dedication to collaboration and knowledge sharing.
 He played a pivotal role in our team's success with knowledge graphs and AI/ML implementations.
 His expertise in solution architectures and his analytical skills were instrumental in shaping effective strategies that drove results.
 His storytelling abilities helped us communicate our achievements to both technical and non-technical stakeholders.